bufbuild/protovalidate-cc/cmake/README.md

 >
 > Known compatible versions of dependencies can be found by looking at the
 > dependency table below.
 Additionally, you can individually disable usage of
-> external dependencies by setting CMake options like
+> system dependencies by setting CMake options like
 > `CMAKE_DISABLE_FIND_PACKAGE_absl` and `CMAKE_DISABLE_FIND_PACKAGE_Protobuf`.

-When built with CMake, protovalidate-cc has the following external dependencies:
+When built with CMake, protovalidate-cc has the following dependencies:

 | Dependency                                                 | Known Compatible Version | Flag to Disable System Version               |
 | ---------------------------------------------------------- | ------------------------ | -------------------------------------------- |